junxit/us-congress-bills-114/metadata.md

 - 2015-06-09 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
 2577.
 - 2015-06-09 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H3997)
 - 2015-06-09 — The previous question was ordered pursuant to the rule. (consideration: CR H3996)
+- 2015-06-10 — Received in the Senate and Read twice and referred to the Committee on Appropriations.